CodeReaper/powercast-ios/privacy-policy/index.md

 **2. Analytics:**
    - We do not collect any analytics or usage data directly.
 However, Apple may provide us with aggregated and anonymized data related to app downloads, updates, and crashes for the purpose of improving app performance.

+**3. Error and Warning Logging:**
+   - In rare and unexpected cases, our app may log error and warning messages for diagnostic purposes.
+These logs are not part of normal or regular app usage and are generated only in exceptional circumstances.
+The logs are used solely for troubleshooting and improving the app's stability.
+They do not contain personally identifiable information.

 ## How We Use Your Information

 We use the information collected through the Apple App Store for the following purposes: